octobrian/build2024ghas/lab/build2024-ghas-hol.md

 2. Click the **Switch branches** drop-down and select the **fix/ghas-found-issues** branch.

-3. If you click on the **Commits** link you'll see there four commits that appear to fix the security issues.
+3. If you click on the **Commits** link you'll see there three commits that appear to fix the security issues.

 4. Click on the **Pull Requests** button.